nikolaicholakov25/SOFTUNI-React-Exam/README.md

 and to start the server use
 - node server

-After that a new window is going to be opened and you will be able to log in or register to start interacting with the app
+After that a new window is going to be opened and you will be able to login or register to start interacting with the app

 there is a pre-made user from the server for testing

-username: peter@abv.bg
+username: peter@abv.bg / password: 123456

-password: 123456
+There are 6 film titles and links to their posters for quicker film creation

 ## Functionality